sampsyo/home/_posts/2023-05-01-flattening.md

 Beyond just language implementation, similar concepts show up in other performance-oriented domains.
 I admit that I understand this stuff less, especially the things from the world of video games:

+* [A line of work][gibbon-site] from Purdue and Indiana is about compiling programs to operate directly on serialized data.
+[Gibbon][] in particular is pretty much a translator from "normal"-looking code to flattened implementations.
 * Flattening-like ideas appear a lot in *data-oriented design*, a broadly defined concept that I only partially understand.
 For example, [Andrew Kelley][andrewrk] argues in [a talk on the topic][andrewrk-talk] for using indices in place of pointers.
 * Check out this [overview of arena libraries in Rust][rust-arena] and its discussion of the ergonomics of arena-related lifetimes.
 * Here's [a post comparing handles vs. pointers in game development][handles-vs-pointers] that advocates for packing homogeneously typed objects into arrays and using indices to refer to them.